osohq/oso/languages/python/docs/auth-fundamentals.rst

 Actions
 -------
 Actions are the verbs of authorization queries.
-They distinguish between different kinds of requests for a given resource by indicating what the actor is attempting to do.
+They distinguish between different kinds of queries for a given resource by indicating what the actor is attempting to do.
 For a web application, the action might be an HTTP request method like ``GET`` or ``POST``.